Back to Amcrest Guides

 Adjust IR and Exposure Settings

-Access the camera web interface and navigate to the Image or Video settings.
+Access the camera web interface and go to the Image or Video settings.
 Find the IR LED or Infrared section and reduce the IR intensity from Auto to a manual level, starting at 50 percent.
 Under Exposure settings, switch from Auto to Manual and reduce the gain value to lower noise in the image.
 Increase the shutter speed slightly if the image is too dark.
 These adjustments reduce the purple tint and overexposure common with auto settings.

 5